opensleep/openbed/README.md

 - [ ] 5/100 Create a prototype cooling pillow

 ## First prototype
 Proof of concept and testing components.
+The cooler prototype is meant to heat and cool a single mattress/pillow/blanket.
+It is not a split design for two people.
+Future iterations could do both, but for now I am focusing on raw cooling power and simplicity of design.
+No valves to exchange water flow, no separate reservoirs for hot and cool water.

 Initial BOM was created after a teardown published on reddit from my reddit post:

 [reddit link](https://www.reddit.com/r/EightSleep/comments/18xwllx/need_pictures_of_8sleep_pod3_internals_for_diy/)